Cyclic hyperbolicity in CAT(0) cube complexes: Cyclically hyperbolic cubulable groups

 \subsection{Proof of the Strong Tits Alternative}

 \begin{proof}[Proof of Theorem~\ref{thm:TitsAlt}.]
-Let $X$ be a CAT(0) cube complex on which $G$ acts geometrically and let $H \leq G$ be an arbitrary subgroup.
-Let $Y \subset \overline{X}$ and $H=H_0 \geq H_1 \geq \cdots \geq H_k$ be as given by Theorem~\ref{thm:Devissage}.
-Because $G$ contains only finitely many conjugacy classes of finite subgroups, we know that $H_k$ acts on $Y$ properly.
-Consequently, if $Y$ is reduced to a single vertex, then $H_k$ must be finite and $H$ cannot contain a non-abelian free subgroup since it is elementary amenable, which implies that $H$ is virtually abelian as a consequence of the Tits alternative proved in \cite{MR2164832}.
-From now on, we assume that $Y$ is not reduced to a single vertex.
-Decompose $Y$ as a product of irreducible unbounded subcomplexes $Y_1 \times \cdots \times Y_n$.
-Up to replacing $H_k$ with a finite-index normal subgroup $H_{k+1}$, we assume that $H_k$ preserves the product structure.
+Let $X$ be a CAT(0) cube complex on which $G$ acts geometrically and let $K \leq G$ be an arbitrary subgroup.
+According to Theorem~\ref{thm:Devissage}, there exists a finite-index subgroup $H \leq K$ and a convex $H$-invariant subcomplex $Z \subset \overline{X}$ such that: \begin{itemize} \item if $[H,H]$ is infinite, then it acts essentially on $Z$ without virtually stabilising a component of $\mathfrak{R}Z$; \item every $Z$-elliptic element in $[H,H]$ is $X$-elliptic. \end{itemize} The second item implies that $[H,H]$ acts on $Z$ with torsion stabilisers.
+But we know that every torsion subgroup of $G$ is finite.
+Indeed, it follows from the proof of \cite[Theorem~5.1]{MR1347406} that every infinite finitely generated subgroup of $G$ contains an infinite-order element, so every torsion subgroup of $G$ must be an increasing union of finite subgroups.
+Since $G$ contains only finitely many conjugacy classes of finite subgroups (as any CAT(0) groups), the desired conclusion follows.
+As a consequence, $[H,H]$ acts on $Z$ properly.
+Therefore, if $Z$ is reduced to a single vertex, then $[H,H]$ must be finite and $H$ is virtually abelian.
+From now on, we assume that $Z$ is not reduced to a single vertex.
+Decompose $Z$ as a product of irreducible unbounded subcomplexes $Z_1 \times \cdots \times Z_n$ and fix a finite-index subgroup $Q \leq [H,H]$ that preserves the product structure.
+This is possible according to \cite[Proposition~2.6]{MR2827012}.

-Given an index $1 \leq i \leq n$, $H_k$ acts essentially on $Y_i$ without virtually stabilising a component in $\mathfrak{R}Y_i$.
-(In particular, this implies that $\overline{Y_i}$ has infinitely many components.)
-Thus, the assumptions of Proposition~\ref{prop:ForCriterion} hold, and we can apply Lemma~\ref{lem:TreeHyp}, which proves that $Y_i$ contains a branching and uniformly distributed tree of pairwise strongly separated hyperplanes $\mathcal{H}_i$.
+Given an index $1 \leq i \leq n$, $Q$ acts essentially on $Z_i$ without virtually stabilising a component in $\mathfrak{R}Z_i$.
+(In particular, this implies that $\overline{Z_i}$ has infinitely many components.)
+Thus, the assumptions of Proposition~\ref{prop:ForCriterion} hold, and we can apply Lemma~\ref{lem:TreeHyp}, which proves that $Z_i$ contains a branching and uniformly distributed tree of pairwise strongly separated hyperplanes $\mathcal{H}_i$.
 A fortiori, $\mathcal{H}_i$ is a branching and uniformly distributed tree of hyperplanes in $X$.
-Moreover, if $J$ is a hyperplane of $X$ that separates two hyperplanes in $\mathcal{H}_i$, then it has to be a hyperplane $Y$ and even a hyperplane of $Y_i$, which implies that $J$ cannot be transverse to two hyperplanes in $\mathcal{H}_i$ since the hyperplanes in $\mathcal{H}_i$ are pairwise strongly separated.
+Moreover, if $J$ is a hyperplane of $X$ that separates two hyperplanes in $\mathcal{H}_i$, then it has to be a hyperplane of $Z$ and even a hyperplane of $Z_i$ (by convexity of $Z$), which implies that $J$ cannot be transverse to two hyperplanes in $\mathcal{H}_i$ since the hyperplanes in $\mathcal{H}_i$ are pairwise strongly separated.
 Thus, $\mathcal{H}_i$ has no transeparation.